Orange Cream Pop / Orange Cremecicle (Cologne) by Demeter Fragrance Library

 - Yes, this is about perfume!

-But what do I do if a fragrance simply wants to be a fragrance or evoke memories?
-Do I rate the perfume as a perfume, or as what Demeter sees here as an interpretation of a fragrance?
+Do I evaluate the perfume as a perfume, or as what Demeter sees here as an interpretation of a scent?

-2. The theme has been hit 100%.
+2. The theme was hit 100%.

 I can only speak for myself.
-Yes I do!
+Yes, I do!

 "mmm, did you just eat ice cream, and where's mine?" etc.